nxp-imx-support/nxp-demo-experience-demos-list/README.md

 ## Supported Demo List

-Below is a list of demos that come on the default installalation of the NXP Demo Experience.
+Below is a list of demos that come on the default installation of the NXP Demo Experience.
 To see what boards support the NXP Demo Expereince, please see the [README on the build layer](https://source.codeaurora.org/external/imxsupport/meta-nxp-demo-experience/tree/README).

 ### Multimedia